top of page

 • Supporting relaxation of protective muscle guarding

 Massage therapy may help relieve muscular tension associated with neck strain.
+It is often most effective when combined with mobility exercises, strengthening, posture strategies, and gradual return to activity.

 Book an Assessment